Sumesh-Manjunath/CryptoChallenge/software/readme.md

-C code for AES is present here
+C code for AES prototype is given here.